New Fire Alarm Legislation

 For council tenants

-As a social landlord, West Lothian Council is responsible for making sure that all council homes comply with this new safety standard and a programme of interlinked detector upgrades across council houses is already well underway.
+As a social landlord, West Lothian Council is responsible for making sure that all council homes comply with this new safety standard.

 Disposing your old alarms